Updated July 6th, 2020

 - How long should bricks be soaked?

 Why should we soak bricks?

 Bricks are dry and they absorb too much water.
 If we don’t soak bricks it will absorb water from cement-mortar.
 As a result, the mortar will be weak and fail to make bonds between bricks due to lack of enough water for the hydraulic reaction of cement in mortar.
 Ultimately it’ll weaken the masonry wall.
 So it’s very essential to soak bricks properly.

 Another purpose of brick soaking is to bring out salt and any other harmful chemicals from the bricks.

 How long should bricks be soaked?

 It is a common tendency to make bricks wetted by spraying water.
-That is harmful for quality brick work.
+That is harmful to quality brickwork.
 Bricks should be completely saturated with water.
-It should be soaked untill it doesn’t absorb single drop of water.
+It should be soaked until it doesn’t absorb a single drop of water.
 Normally it takes 8 to 12 hours to completely saturated.

 How to soak bricks?

-In a multi-storey building it is not possible to soak bricks in one floor and carry to others floor.
-So we make separate water tank for each floor.
+In multi-story buildings, it is not possible to soak bricks on a floor and carry them to other floors.
+So we make separate water tanks on each floor.